Pin(2)-equivariant Seiberg-Witten Floer homology and the Triangulation Conjecture: Pin(2)-equivariant Seiberg-Witten Floer homology

 We can describe the metric-dependent Floer homology $\swfh^G_*(Y, \s, g)$ from \eqref{eq:swfhg} as the $G$-equivariant homology of the spectrum $\swf(Y, \s, g)$, in the sense of \cite{LMM, LMS}.
 From \eqref{eq:swfh} we deduce that:

 As we vary the metric $g$, the universe $\U$ changes, and it is not possible to identify these different universes in a natural way.
 Nevertheless, by analogy with the construction in \cite[Section 6]{Spectrum}, one could define a metric-independent invariant $\swf(Y, \s)$ that lives in an $G$-equivariant analogue of the classical Spanier-Whitehead category.
+Thus, one can see that $\swfh^G_*(Y,\s)$ is well-defined as an $\Ring$-module, up to canonical isomorphism.
 (I would like to thank Mikio Furuta for this observation.)